Survivor-Led and Survivor-Informed

 Holly has a Bachelor of Arts in Biology and formerly worked as a senior microscopist for an environmental microbiology laboratory.
 Holly also consulted for numerous organizations, including the Department of Health & Human Services, Office for Victims of Crime, and the National Center for Missing & Exploited Children.
 Holly has been featured as a plenary or keynote speaker for events around the world, including the 2012 Department Of Justice’s Trafficking in Persons Symposium in Salt Lake City, UT; 2013 Next Generation Leadership Exchange Forum in Paris, France; 2014 Immigration and Customs Enforcement event for World Day Against Child Labor in Washington, DC; 2014 United Nations Office on Drugs and Crime event for World Day Against Trafficking in Persons in Cali, Colombia; 2015 American Psychoanalytic Association, Social Issues Sub-committee on the Status of Women and Girls, Human Trafficking of Women and Children in the United States, New York City, New York; 2017 American Gynecological and Obstetrical Society Annual Meeting in Chicago, Illinois; and 2018 National Association of Pediatric Nurse Practitioners Conference also in Chicago, Il.

 Holly is requested on a regular basis to provide testimony and input to others in the field.
-Holly also serves on the Board of HEAL Trafficking and Survivor Alliance, and she serves on the Human Trafficking Advisory Council for the McCain Institute.
+Holly is a former Board Member of HEAL Trafficking, a current Board Member of Survivor Alliance, and she serves on the Human Trafficking Advisory Council for the McCain Institute, the Survivor Advisory Council for ECPAT-USA, and the Board of Advisers for the Human Trafficking Institute.
 In 2014, Holly published an academic book titled Walking Prey: How America's Youth are Vulnerable to Sex Slavery, and continues to publish articles on her Huffington Post blog.
 As director of the Dignity Health HTR Program, Holly applies not only her own experience and knowledge, but she also consults with other anti-trafficking experts, including and especially other survivors of human trafficking (both labor and sex trafficking).

 Photo from © NAPNAP 2018